I'm passionate about Food as much as I am about my Products.

 The same goes for Products.
 A successful, meaningful product is more than a bunch of features launched by a desktop icon or through a URL.
 They have to sync with the ecosystem they are placed in, and to be tied together correctly with business-logic that makes sense to the users and help them achieve their goals.

 It is actually the ‘secret sauce’ factor (which can be simplicity, speed, innovative UI or any other) that will make the product successful and adopted.

 Timing is Everything

 Product Managers control the clock in their domain.
 As a big fan of Minimum Viable Product (MVP) approach the timing of product releases is key.
-Countless products and startups are 6 feet under cause someone beet them with a product and quite a few have the words "premature" carved on their tombstone.
+Countless products and startups are 6 feet under because someone beet them with a product, and quite a few have the words "premature" carved on their tombstone.

 Use Best Ingredients

 Even the most talented chefs with all the magic and experience in their hands, cannot make a superior dish from low-quality ingredients.
 A decent dish? maybe...